kelsieflynn/automythserver/README.md

 #The live config also has a lot still in it related to setting up the ISO, but this is the portion I feel others might want to look at.
 #No, its not "real" solid coding I would prefer, like C/C++, but It will be one day.
 I have a lot to work out before that.
 #Yes, it still lacks validation in areas where the scripts could fail, I only addressed the common case failures, NOT THE WEIRD and more difficult once for me, like what happens when your HDHR is GOING OFF/ONLINE, I have not figured that out yet.
+#This the best I can do right now.
+I'll fix more after Christmas If it's important enough.

 #All my work previous computer science work before this was practice.
 This is my first serious shell script project, that I've shared publically.